 Streamer Fishing For Salmon: Best Tactics and Best Flies

-Streamer fishing for salmon plays on the salmon’s aggression and instinct to bite anything that’s in their territory even if they’re not hungry.
-They simply bite out of aggression.
+Streamer flies play on the salmon’s aggression and instinct to bite anything that’s in their territory, even if they’re not hungry.
+They bite out of aggression when in the rivers they but also bite out of habit to grab anything baitfish-like.

-I have a couple of effective streamer fishing tactics that use that has helped me catch more salmon which I will discuss in this article.
+I have a couple of effective streamer fishing tactics that have helped me catch more salmon, which I will discuss in this article.

-There are also a number of streamer flies that I use as a guide that helps my clients catch these big aggressive salmon once they enter the river.
+There are also a number of streamer flies that I use to ensure my clients catch these big, aggressive salmon once they enter the river.

 Streamer Fishing For King Salmon